backyard breeders

 Questions you should ask a breeder:

-• How long they have been breeding this breed?
+• How long have they been breeding this breed?

 • Are they registered and licensed to breed this dog?